 - Arrest – Arrests occur when a citizen is taken into police custody because he or she may have violated the law.
 When this person is placed in jail, he or she becomes an “inmate.”

-- Bail – The amount of money set by a legal official that must be paid prior to the release on an inmate.
-In general, higher bail amounts are set for inmates that have allegedly committed the most serious offenses.
+- Bail – The amount of money set by a legal official that must be paid before the release of an inmate.
+Higher bail amounts are generally fixed for inmates allegedly committing the most severe offenses.

-- Bail Bond – A bail bond is a written agreement between a bail bondsman and a defendant, or the person being accused of a criminal act.
-The written agreement typically states that the bondsman must pay the full amount of bail or forfeit a given collateral in the event that the defendant doesn’t appear on a scheduled court date.
+- Bail Bond – A bail bond is a written agreement between a bail bondsman and a defendant or person accused of a criminal act.
+The written agreement typically states that the bondsman must pay the total bail amount or forfeit given collateral if the defendant doesn’t appear on a scheduled court date.

 - Bail Bondsman – A bail bondsman posts bail and acts as a “surety” for a defendant.
 The bail bondsman will only post bail for the defendant under the agreement that the defendant will appear in court on his or her scheduled court date.

-- Collateral – The defendant must provide anything that guarantees that the bondsman is paid in full.
+- Collateral – The defendant must provide anything that guarantees the bondsman is paid in full.

 - Defendant – A person being accused of committing a criminal offense.

 - Felony – A serious criminal offense that typically involves violence.
-The bail amount set will most likely be a very high amount if the defendant is accused of a felony.
+The bail amount set will likely be very high if the defendant is accused of a felony.

 - Indemnitor– A “co-signer” for the defendant’s bail bond pledges to take responsibility for paying a fixed amount to the bail bondsman if a defendant doesn’t appear in court.

-- Misdemeanor – All criminal offenses are serious, but misdemeanors are less serious than a felonies.
-Misdemeanors oftentimes carry a lesser sentence.
+- Misdemeanor – All criminal offenses are serious, but misdemeanors are less severe than felonies.
+Misdemeanors often carry a lesser sentence.
 They also may be resolved with the payment of a fine or by participating in court-appointed community service.